-- "Nasdaq" refers to The Nasdaq Stock Market, Inc., as that entity operated prior to the Transactions. - "OMX" refers to OMX AB (publ), as that entity operated prior to the Transactions. - "The NASDAQ OMX Group," "NASDAQ OMX," "we," "us" and "our" refer to The NASDAQ OMX Group, Inc. - "SEK" refers to the lawful currency of Sweden.
+- "Nasdaq" refers to The Nasdaq Stock Market, Inc., as that entity operated prior to the Transactions. - "OMX" refers to OMX AB (publ), as that entity operated prior to the Transactions. - "PHLX" refers to the Philadelphia Stock Exchange, Inc. and Subsidiaries, as that entity operated prior to the acquisition. - "The NASDAQ OMX Group," "NASDAQ OMX," "we," "us" and "our" refer to The NASDAQ OMX Group, Inc. - "SEK" refers to the lawful currency of Sweden.